Subsidizing Learning About Resilience-building Agricultural Technologies in Mozambique

 The Challenge

-From 2015-2018, a research team led from UC Davis designed and tested a bundle of stress-tolerant maize varieties developed by CIMMYT and agricultural index insurance that provided a seed-replacement guarantee.
-In that study,[1] the stress-tolerant maize proved resilient to moderate mid-season drought.
-The in-kind seed replacements helped farmers who experienced severe drought to immediately recover and even increase their yields in the following season.
-In spite of these substantial benefits, the challenge remains of sustaining adoption through seasons when the bundle only adds to the cost of planting.
+From 2015-2018, a research team led by UC Davis designed and tested a bundle of drought-tolerant maize, developed by CIMMYT, and agricultural index insurance that provided a seed-replacement guarantee.[1]
+In the bundle, the stress-tolerant maize protected yields from moderate mid-season drought, while the index insurance protected household investment in the case of severe drought.
+As a result, farmers who purchased the bundled product and experienced severe drought were able to recover quickly, even increasing their yields in the following season.
+In spite of these substantial benefits, the challenge of sustaining adoption remains.
+Farmers who purchased the bundle but did not experience moderate or severe drought tended to reduce their investment in subsequent seasons.

-In recent years, the initial project’s private sector partners in Mozambique have scaled up the bundle in partnership with NCBA CLUSA with support from USAID.[2]
-The continued scaling of this bundled intervention provides an opportunity to test focused approaches to sparking lasting adoption of these resilience-building technologies and to add evidence of the bundle’s impacts.
+Since the conclusion of the project, private sector partners in Mozambique have scaled up the bundle in partnership with NCBA CLUSA and with support from USAID.[2]
+The commercial availability of a bundled product of drought-tolerant maize and index insurance offers an opportunity to test focused approaches to spark lasting adoption and to add to evidence of the bundle’s impact.

 Download as a PDF